Gruveo/gruveo-ios-sdk/README.md

-# GruveoSDK
-GruveoSDK framework and sample project
+# Gruveo SDK for iOS
+The Gruveo SDK for iOS  and a sample project.

-## Installation with CocoaPods
+## Pod Installation

-[CocoaPods](http://cocoapods.org) is a dependency manager for Objective-C, which automates and simplifies the process of using 3rd-party libraries like GruveoSDK in your projects.
-You can install it with the following command:
+To add the Gruveo SDK for iOS to your app, you will need [CocoaPods](http://cocoapods.org), which is a dependency manager for Objective-C. You can install CocoaPods with the following command:

 ```bash
 $ gem install cocoapods
 ```

-#### Podfile
+### Podfile

-To integrate GruveoSDK into your Xcode project using CocoaPods, specify it in your `Podfile`:
+To integrate the Gruveo SDK into your Xcode project using CocoaPods, add the `GruveoSDK` pod to your `Podfile`:

 ```ruby
 source 'https://github.com/CocoaPods/Specs.git'